Skip to content

 Waterfall trail

 Good for a range of ages, this circular trail takes you down into the gorge, to see the 30-meter high Whitelady Waterfall.
 It takes around 1 hour, over pretty good paths with some slippery bare rock, and mud in places.
-You could also take a break half-way around to stop by the bird hide and see what's visiting the feeding station.
+You could also take in the bird hide and make a circular walk if you choose a different route to come out of the gorge.

 Join in with '50 things to do before you're 11¾’

 Lydford Gorge is a perfect place for ticking lots of things off the list.
-Here are some suggestions to get you started this summer:
+Here are some suggestions to get you started:

 No. 19 Play Pooh sticks